We think this movie stands out for:

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that Air Bud, though mostly lighthearted, does depict a child dealing with the death of his father.
-It also depicts abuse -- animal abuse and the physical abuse of a boy by his coach -- although it makes it clear that both are wrong, and both perpetrators are punished.
-If you don't have a dog already, be aware that kids may be inspired by this film to bring home stray dogs and try to teach them to play basketball.
+Parents need to know that Air Bud, though mostly lighthearted, does show a child dealing with his father's death.
+It also depicts abuse -- both animal abuse and the physical abuse of a boy by his coach -- although it makes it clear that both are wrong, and both perpetrators are punished.
+There's a little bit of drinking, as well as language along the lines of "sucks" and "hell."
+But the value of teamwork is stressed, as is the responsibility and care required to take care of a dog.
+That said, if you don't have a dog already, be prepared for your kids to want one.

 What's the story?